-As we currently have no approved products, we are not generating any revenues from product sales.
-To be profitable, we must successfully research, develop, obtain regulatory approval for, manufacture, launch, market and distribute our product candidates under development.
-For our lead product candidate, Xtampza, and each additional product candidate that we intend to commercialize, we must successfully meet a number of critical developmental milestones, including:
+We began the commercial launch of Xtampza, our first approved product, in June 2016.
+Accordingly, we have only generated limited revenues from product sales.
+To be profitable, and in addition to commercializing Xtampza, we must successfully research, develop, obtain regulatory approval for, manufacture, launch, market and distribute product candidates under development.
+For each product candidate that we intend to commercialize, we must successfully meet a number of critical developmental milestones, including:

-- · selecting and developing a drug delivery platform technology to deliver the proper dose of drug over the desired period of time; - determining the appropriate drug dosage that will be tolerated, safe and effective; - demonstrating the drug formulation will be stable for commercially reasonable time periods; - · demonstrating through clinical trials that the drug is safe and effective in patients for the intended indication; and - · completing the manufacturing development and scale-up to permit manufacture of our product candidates in commercial quantities and at acceptable prices.
+- · selecting and developing a drug delivery technology to deliver the proper dose of drug over the desired period of time; - · determining the appropriate drug dosage that will be tolerated, safe and effective; - · demonstrating the drug formulation will be stable for commercially reasonable time periods; - · demonstrating that the drug is safe and effective in patients for the intended indication; and - · completing the manufacturing development and scale-up to permit manufacture of our product candidates in commercial quantities and at acceptable prices.

 The time necessary to achieve these developmental milestones for any individual product candidate is long and uncertain, and we may not successfully complete these milestones for any of our product candidates in development.
-We have not yet completed development of any product.
 We may not be able to finalize the design or formulation of any product candidate.
 In addition, we may select components, solvents, excipients or other ingredients to include in our product candidates that have not been previously approved for use in pharmaceutical products, which may require us to perform additional studies and may delay clinical testing and regulatory approval of our product candidates.
 Even after we complete the design of a product candidate, the product candidate must still be shown to be bioequivalent to an approved drug or safe and effective in required clinical trials before approval for commercialization.

 We are continuing to test and develop our product candidates and may explore possible design or formulation changes to address bioavailability, safety, efficacy, manufacturing efficiency and performance issues.
 We may not be able to complete development of any product candidates that will be safe and effective and that will have a commercially reasonable treatment and storage period.
-If we are unable to complete development of Xtampza or any of our other product candidates, we will not be able to earn revenue from them.
+If we are unable to complete development of our product candidates, we will not be able to earn revenue from them.

-We anticipate that our product candidates, including Xtampza, will be subject to mandatory REMS programs, which could increase the cost, burden and liability associated with the commercialization of such product candidate.
+Xtampza is, and we anticipate that our product candidates, if approved, will be, subject to mandatory REMS programs, which could increase the cost, burden and liability associated with the commercialization of such product and product candidates.